 - 8.4.
 The Local Nature Recovery Strategy (LNRS) is currently in preparation and will include opportunity maps for Dorset.
 Prior to this being available the NET recommends using Dorset Explorer which will provide information on the existing and higher potential network.
-The published Ecological Networks Guidance 2020 provides further information on the networks and their definitions.
-For development in the Weymouth & Portland area please also refer to W&P Corridors and Stepping Stones report and 2020 Addendum available here. - 8.5.
+The published Ecological Networks Guidance 2020 provides further information on the networks and their definitions. - 8.5.
 We also encourage the use of the Nature Recovery Network Habitat Mapping layer, available through MAGIC. - 8.6.
-The Methods section of the ecology report should include details of which Local Environmental Records Centres (LERCs) were approached, which types of records were requested (statutory and non-statutory designated sites, protected and priority species, INNS or alternative list as appropriate), what radius from the site boundary was used and why. - 8.7.
+The methods section of the ecology report should include details of which LERCs were approached, which types of records were requested (statutory and non-statutory designated sites, protected and priority species, Invasive Non-Native Species (INNS) or alternative list as appropriate), what radius from the site boundary was used and why. - 8.7.
 Where you consider a LERC data search to be unnecessary, approval must be sought from the NET prior to submission of the BP. - 8.8.
-Failure to provide an appropriate desk study including environmental records may result in your submission being considered incomplete and returned for amendment.
+Failure to provide an appropriate desk study including environmental records may result in your submission being considered incomplete and returned for amendment. - 8.9.
+Below are examples of biodiversity data search requirements for different types of development.
+This list is non-exhaustive and biodiversity data searches should always reflect the context and impact of the development: - example 1: double storey extension to a single dwelling: 50m radius property check and European Protected Species (EPS) licence check. - example 2: 2 new dwellings in existing garden: 1km local and national designated sites, 5km international designated sites, 1km species check including EPS licenses, existing and potential ecological networks map. - example 3: 35 new dwellings on grazed field: 2km local and national designated sites, 5km international designated sites, 2km species check including EPS licenses, 8km Annex II bat species check, existing and potential ecological networks map.